basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-an-S3-Client.md

 keywords: [operator, configuration]
 ---

-This tutorial will use [s3cmd](http://s3tools.org/s3cmd) as an S3 client.
-If you would like to use a different S3 client, we recommend consulting the documentation for that client.
+This tutorial will show you how to use [s3cmd](http://s3tools.org/s3cmd) as an S3 client.
+While it won't cover all of the client's features, it will show you how to create a configuration and run some basic commands.

+## Initial Setup

 To use s3cmd in conjunction with Riak CS, you must configure it to interact with your Riak CS system.
 One way to do so is to create a `.s3cfg` file and store it in your home directory.
 When you run any s3cmd-related command, the contents of that file will be read by default.
-Alternatively, you can specify a configuration file using the `-c` flag.
+Alternatively, you can specify a non-default configuration file location using the `-c` flag.
 Here's an example:

 ```bash
 s3cmd -c /PATH/TO/CONFIG/FILE <command>